tunalad/tunalad.github.io/content/_index.md

 # Novica's website

-{{< small "Full Stack Developer" >}}
+{{< small "Full Stack Developer (in the making)" >}}

 Hey there, welcome to my website!
 I'm just a dude that likes to make stuff that does some stuff.

-You can check out stuff that I made on the [projects page]().
-And if you're interested in my "history" of development, check out the [about page]().
+You can check out stuff that I made on the [projects page](/projects).
+And if you're interested in my "history" of development, check out the [about page](/about).

 Oh yeah, I'm also an artist!
-This page will focus only on the tech related stuff, so for the artistry stuff you can go [here](https://tunalad.indie.af/) (page might be still under construction, so maybe check out my [tumblr](https://tunalad.tumblr.com/) instead).
+This page will focus only on the tech related stuff, so for the music and drawing stuff you can go [here](https://tunalad.tumblr.com/).

 ---